What to Expect When You Visit First Scots

 Children at First Scots

-A spiritually healthy family is the basic building block of the spiritually healthy church.
+A spiritually healthy family is the basic building block of the spiritually healthy church which is the basic building block of the spiritually healthy society.
 Our desire is to assist parents in their work of training up children in the fear and admonition of the Lord.
 We do not believe that children’s ministry is “one size fits all” and we want to maximize the opportunities to feed and encourage the families that the Lord gives us.
 As our families grow, so too will our children’s ministry.

 Currently, Sunday morning gives children three opportunities:

-Children up to four years old can go to the nursery for both Sunday School and worship.
+Children three and under can go to the nursery for both Sunday School and worship.

-Children four to eight years old can attend our children’s Sunday school.
+Children four to six years old can attend our young children’s Sunday School.

-Children of all ages are welcome to accompany their parents to our main Sunday school class.
+Children ages thirteen and up are welcomed to attend our youth Sunday school class.